Prince Peter of Greece and Denmark: Second World War

 Germany invaded Greece on 6 April 1941.
 The royal family was evacuated to Crete between 22 and 23 April.
 Peter was not evacuated until 27 April, when the Germans entered Athens.
 On Crete, Peter rejoined the King, who was satisfied with his conduct and named him his personal aide de camp.
 On 20 May, however, Germans invaded Crete as well, but failed to capture the royal family and the ministers.
 They fled over the mountains to the south of the island, from where they were evacuated to Alexandria by the British destroyer HMS Decoy on 23 May.
 King Farouk I of Egypt was, however, hostile to the royal family due to his pro-Italian policy.

 King George and Prince Paul therefore moved to London, while the majority of the family found refuge in South Africa.
 Peter was the only one to remain in Cairo, having been named "Representative of the King of the Hellenes in the Middle East".

 The royal family's exile allowed Peter to rejoin Ovtchinnikova in Palestine.
 They married religiously, in a Greek Orthodox ceremony, in Jerusalem on 5 June 1941.
 The couple settled in Cairo, where Peter introduced his wife as a princess.
 This shocked the King, who did not hesitate to inform the diplomatic corps that their marriage was not recognised as dynastic and that Ovtchinnikova was not entitled to the princely dignity.
 Furthermore, the King placed the couple under surveillance.
 "The Russian", it was rumoured, wished Greece to be Orthodox but Communist and with Peter as king.

-Prince Peter's chief task in the Middle East was to reorganise the remnants of the Greek army and prepare them to participate in the war alongside the Allies.
+Prince Peter's chief task in the Middle East was to reorganise the remnants of the Greek royal army and prepare them to participate in the war alongside the Allies of World War II.
 He took part in the Western Desert campaign, the Allied invasion of Sicily and the Allied invasion of Italy, before marching to Rome at the head of an army composed of the Māori.
 The Allies subsequently sent him to China for a few months.